fxwavelet/runtime/README.md

 ### runtime.resolvePlugins(searchPaths, config, help, options)

-resolve plugins from search paths, it returns:
+resolve plugin configurations from search paths, it returns:
 ``````json
 {
   "config": "the configuration used to start runtime",